HughPowell/graph-traversal/README.md

             :4)
 => (:1 :3 :4)
 ```
-If there is no path between the start and finish vertices then `:inifinty` is returned.
+If there is no path between the start and finish vertices then an empty vector,
+`[]`, is returned.

 To find the eccentricity of a vertex in a graph